Fix Failed to Install a Dependency Kodi Error

 Dependency errors are not that common, but when they happen it can be frustrating trying to get to the bottom of them.

-In this guide we look at what dependencies, are, why we get these types of errors and a multitude of different ways to fix it.
+In this guide, we look at what dependencies, are, why we get these types of errors and a multitude of different ways to fix them.

 What is a Dependency?

-A dependency is a system file that your add on needs to fun.
+A dependency is a system file that your add-on needs to be fun.